Milton (Qld)

 Milton features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Milton's dwelling structures, as per the latest Census, consisted of 21.1% houses and 79.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Brisbane metro had 56.6% houses and 43.3% other dwellings.
+Milton's dwelling structure, as per the latest Census, consisted of 21.1% houses and 79.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+Brisbane metro had 73.5% houses and 26.5% other dwellings.
 Home ownership in Milton was at 12.1%, with mortgaged dwellings at 17.8% and rented ones at 70.0%.
-The median monthly mortgage repayment was $1,950, lower than Brisbane metro's average of $2,513.
-The median weekly rent in Milton was $435, slightly higher than Brisbane metro's figure of $430.
-Nationally, Milton's mortgage repayments were higher at $1,950 compared to the Australian average of $1,863, while rents were substantially above the national figure of $375.
+The median monthly mortgage repayment in Milton was $1,950, compared to Brisbane metro's $1,863.
+The median weekly rent in Milton was $435, while Brisbane metro had $380.
+Nationally, Milton's mortgage repayments exceeded the Australian average of $1,863, and rents were substantially higher than the national figure of $375.

 Frequently Asked Questions - Housing